cwebber314/spider-network/README.md

 Example of using cytoscape to draw an electrical network.
 See it in action [here](https://spider-network.herokuapp.com/)

-By default this app uses a sqlite database.
+This app is setup to use both sqlite and postgres.

 To start the sqlite version of the app:
 ```